IchBinLeoon/anisearch-discord-bot/README.md

 ### Search
 * anime
   * Usage: `anime <title>`
   * Description: Searches for an anime with the given title and displays information about the first result such as type, status, episodes, dates, description, and more!
-You can also include one of the available flags for the command at the end for more or specific information.
-  * Flags: `--search, --characters, --staff, --image, --relations, --links, --streams, --all`
+  * Flags: You can include one of these command flags at the end for more or specific information.
+Available flags: `--search, --characters, --staff, --image, --relations, --links, --streams, --all`
   * Cooldown: `3s`
   * Aliases: `a`
 * manga
   * Usage: `manga <title>`
   * Description: Searches for a manga with the given title and displays information about the first result such as type, status, chapters, dates, description, and more!
-You can also include one of the available flags for the command at the end for more or specific information.
-  * Flags: `--search, --characters, --staff, --image, --relations, --all`
+  * Flags: You can include one of these command flags at the end for more or specific information.
+Available flags: `--search, --characters, --staff, --image, --relations, --all`
   * Cooldown: `3s`
   * Aliases: `m`
 * character
   * Usage: `character <name>`
   * Description: Searches for a character with the given name and displays information about the first result such as description, synonyms, and appearances!
-You can also include one of the available flags for the command at the end for more or specific information.
-  * Flags: `--search, --image`
+  * Flags: You can include one of these command flags at the end for more or specific information.
+Available flags: `--search, --image`
   * Cooldown: `3s`
   * Aliases: `c, char`
 * staff
   * Usage: `staff <name>`
   * Description: Searches for a staff with the given name and displays information about the first result such as description, staff roles, and character roles!
-You can also include one of the available flags for the command at the end for more or specific information.
-  * Flags: `--search, --image`
+  * Flags: You can include one of these command flags at the end for more or specific information.
+Available flags: `--search, --image`
   * Cooldown: `3s`
   * Aliases: -
 * studio
   * Usage: `studio <name>`
   * Description: Searches for a studio with the given name and displays information about the first result such as the studio productions!
-You can also include one of the available flags for the command at the end for more or specific information.
-  * Flags: `--search`
+  * Flags: You can include one of these command flags at the end for more or specific information.
+Available flags: `--search`
   * Cooldown: `3s`
   * Aliases: -
 * random
   * Usage: `random <anime/manga> <genre>`
-  * Description: Displays information about random anime or manga of the specified genre.
+  * Description: Displays information about a random anime or manga of the specified genre.
   * Cooldown: `7s`
   * Aliases: `r, rndm`